YoannDeb/chess_tournament/README.md

 ### Create players:

 - In the main menu, type "j" then "Enter to enter "Menu joueurs" (Players menu).
 You will see a list of already created players.
-You can select a player to modify it's elo ranking
+You can select a player to modify it's elo ranking.

 - Type "c" then "Enter" to enter "Création de joueur" ("Player creation) menu.